mneal4/CSE_701_finalproject/README.md

 The algorithm then iterates between these two steps until convergence of the log-likelihood is achieved.

-All background information comes from [Expectation-Maximization Algorithm Step-by-Step](https://medium.com/analytics-vidhya/expectation-maximization-algorithm-step-by-step-30157192de9f) and [Mixture Model-Based Classification](https://www.taylorfrancis.com/books/mono/10.1201/9781315373577/mixture-model-based-classification-paul-mcnicholas).
+All previous background information comes from [Expectation-Maximization Algorithm Step-by-Step](https://medium.com/analytics-vidhya/expectation-maximization-algorithm-step-by-step-30157192de9f) and [Mixture Model-Based Classification](https://www.taylorfrancis.com/books/mono/10.1201/9781315373577/mixture-model-based-classification-paul-mcnicholas).

+### Adjusted Rand Index (ARI)

+ARI is a performance measure used to compare the similarity between two partitions.
+Prior to ARI, the Rand index (RI) was used to compare partitions [Rand, 1971](https://www.jstor.org/stable/2284239#metadata_info_tab_contents):
+$$RI = \frac{\text{number of agreements}}{\text{number of agreements + number of disagreements}}$$
+ARI was proposed as to force the index to have expected value of zero under random assignment [Hubert and Arabie, 1985](https://link.springer.com/article/10.1007/BF01908075).
+The corrected index can be found below.
+$$ARI = \frac{\text{RI} − \text{Expected RI}}{\text{Max RI} − \text{Expected RI}}$$
+Thus, ARI equals one when there is perfect agreement between partitions and is negative when the assignment is worse than random.

 ## Program Structure